Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $200 per person.

 The transfer back to the hotel is provided for the 11 pm show.

 Today, an excursion takes you along the meandering Seine.

 Claude Monet lived in Giverny from 1883 until his death in 1926.
-Tour his carefully-designed gardens (which include the waterlily pond and the Japanese bridge often featured in his paintings) as well as the artist's famous pink house, a mecca for devotees of Impressionist art.
+You will tour his carefully-designed gardens, which include well-known features such as the Water Lily Pond and the Japanese Bridge.
+Of course, you'll see the artist's pink house, a mecca for fans of Impressionism.

-A guide will accompany you during your visit to Versailles.
+A guide will accompany your group during your visit to Versailles.

 Then, take a stroll around the Main Gardens.